USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch11_ISAM.md

 |SA_WD_1|path/filename|ISAM output for apportioned wet deposition|
 |SA_CGRID_1|path/filename|ISAM output for a restart file to continue the simulation further in time|

 Additionally, ISAM can track emissions confined to geographic regions.
-This functionality can enable through CMAQ's `RegionsRegistry` set in the `EmissCtrl` namelist and is discussed further below.
+This functionality can be enabled through CMAQ's `RegionsRegistry` set in the `EmissCtrl` namelist (Appendix B.4) and is discussed further below.

-**>>COMMENT<<** !!!!
-Add cross-reference to the map stuff wherever it is !!!!

 ### 11.3.1 ISAM control file (SA_IOLIST)